Last Updated on August 23, 2023 by Talha Amjad

 While I decided to tackle the enemies with stealth and hacks, there are many instances where your sheer will to empower others lets you burn goons with your trusty weapons, adding thermal damage while bullets shred through their wares.
 The effects on limbs, and the response of enemies, and the countermeasures were taken by the enemies, is a sight to behold and makes every encounter a unique experience.

 Cyberpunk 2077 is an enriching experience.
 But only if you keep yourself glued to an almost never-ending cycle of side missions and gigs.
 The core story is a short experience, but it is not why you want to buy and play this game.
-I have already spent 30+ hours in the game, and I have not even started with the main prologue mission, the one about the infamous Johnny Silverhand.
+I have already spent 30+ hours in the game and have not even started with the main prologue mission, the one about the infamous Johnny Silverhand.
 The story does end, the game does end, but only if you choose to follow the linear path highlighted by the yellow lines.
 I say, stop following the directions and carve your own path.

 The Beginning is the End